webringapps/webringapps.github.io/content/_index.md

   tiles:
   - title: Clients
     icon: fa-heart
-    content: We pay attention to our clients needs and keep them happy
+    content: We care about our clients
+  - title: Deliver on time
+    icon: fa-clock-o
+    content: Deadlines are important to us
   - title: Web Security
     icon: fa-lock
-    content: Our solutions are safe, with security we don't compromise!
+    content: We don't compromise security, our solutions are safe!
+  - title: We are sharp
+    icon: fa-bolt
+    content: Staying up to date with technology and updates
   - title: Responsive design
     icon: fa-laptop
-    content: Some responsive design
+    content: Our solutions can adopt to any screen size
   - title: Cloud ready solutions
     icon: fa-cloud
-    content: Web applications for cloud infrastructure.
-We make apps that can scale to support large number of clients
+    content: MAking apps that will scale and support a large number of clients

 process:
   title: Our development process